Last updated 12 November 2024

 The main reason why the levels of most of the legacy organic pollutants are decreasing in ringed seals, is that the production and use of them is regulated nationally and internationally.

 Efforts to regulate PCBs and chlorinated pesticides started in the late 1970s, and the international ban on the contaminants took effect in 2004, through the Stockholm Convention.
-The main sources of emissions of these contaminants has therefore stalled.
+The main sources of emissions of these substances do not exist any longer.

 The reason for the contaminants still being present in the environment is because they are stable and that they can be recycled and concentrated in the food chain.